igorralexsander/aws-advanced-training/s3/README.md

 * The S3 intelligent-tiering storage class to the s3 standard-IA storage class.
 * The S3 One-Zone-IA storage class to the S3 Intelligent-Tiering, S3 Standard-IA, or S3 Glacier Instant Retrieval storage classes.

+* For larger objects, there is a cost-benefit for transitioning to STANDARD_IA or ONEZONE_IA.
+Amazon S3 does not transition objects that are smaller than 128 KB to the STANDARD_IA or ONEZONE_IA storage classes because it’s not cost-effective.

+* Objects must be stored for at least 30 days in the current storage class before you can transition them to STANDARD_IA or ONEZONE_IA.
+For example, you cannot create a lifecycle rule to transition objects to the STANDARD_IA storage class one day after you create them.
+Amazon S3 doesn’t transition objects within the first 30 days because newer objects are often accessed more frequently or deleted sooner than is suitable for STANDARD_IA or ONEZONE_IA storage.

+* If you are transitioning noncurrent objects (in versioned buckets), you can transition only objects that are at least 30 days noncurrent to STANDARD_IA or ONEZONE_IA storage.

 ## Encryption

 * The entity tag (ETag) in the response is not MD5 hash of the object data.